LeonardoESousa/nemoview/Tutorial/Tutorial.md

 Below the spectrum plots, three tables are shown:

-1. Spectral Peaks: Displays the position of the spectral peaks in eV and nm of all spectra being plotted.
+1. Spectral Peaks: Displays the position of the spectral peaks along with their corresponding uncertainties in eV and nm of all spectra being plotted.
+It also presents the average susceptibility of each state.

 2. Radiative Lifetimes: Displays the radiative lifetime in s of the selected excited states along with the corresponding uncertainty.